-- 60. Still Unanswered: What did Kelly do to be banned for life from banking by the FDIC? - 61.
-Still Unanswered: Did Pruitt inquire about Kelly's conduct was when he hired Kelly?
+- 72. Still Unanswered: Did Pruitt inquire about Kelly's conduct when he hired Kelly?
 Was he concerned about it?
-Did he seek information from an independent source? - 62.
+Did he seek information from an independent source? - 73.
 Still Unanswered: Before Kelly was hired, did EPA ethics officials review the three mortgage loans given to Pruitt and his wife three mortgage loans: one for \$81,000, another for \$359,000, and a third for \$533,000?
-Or his bank's loans to Pruitt of money to help buy a share of the Oklahoma City RedHawks, a minor league baseball team?

-- 63. Still Unanswered: How did these loans to Pruitt square with his bank's normal lending standards? - 64.
+Or his bank's loans to Pruitt of money to help buy a share of the Oklahoma City RedHawks, a minor league baseball team? - 74.
+Still Unanswered: How did these loans to Pruitt square with his bank's normal lending standards? - 75.
 Still Unanswered: In 2012, when Pruitt as attorney general made Oklahoma the only state to reject federal assistance to provide more than \$10 million to help housing foreclosure victims, did he seek advice from Kelly (who was named chairman of the American Bankers Association in 2011)?